 College of Education and Human Development (Twin Cities)

-Community Outreach and Engagement Award—(Twin Cities) Sponsored by the College of Education and Human Development, this award recognizes faculty who have been involved in public service and who have encouraged and emphasized civic engagement as a permanent priority of the college.
+Community Outreach and Engagement Award (February 2013) — Twin Cities - Sponsored by the College of Education and Human Development, this award recognizes civil service, bargaining unit, P&A, and administrative staff who have been involved in public service and who have encouraged and emphasized civic engagement as a permanent priority of the college.
 Deadline mid-February.

-Multicultural Recognition Award—(Twin Cities) Sponsored by the College of Education and Human Development, this award recognizes significant professional or co-curricular contributions to the promotion of multicultural relations and perspectives.
+Multicultural Recognition Award—(February 2013) - Twin Cities - Sponsored by the College of Education and Human Development, this award recognizes significant professional or co-curricular contributions to the promotion of multicultural relations and perspectives.
 Deadline mid-May.

 Collaborator of the Year—(Twin Cities) Sponsored by Hennepin University Partnership.

-Award for Global Engagement—Sponsored by the Office of International Programs, this award recognizes faculty and staff for outstanding contributions to global education and international programs at the University or in their field or discipline.
+Award for Global Engagement (April 30, 2013) —Sponsored by the Office of International Programs, this award recognizes faculty and staff for outstanding contributions to global education and international programs at the University or in their field or discipline.
 Deadline end of April.

-Josie R. Johnson Human Rights and Social Justice Award—Sponsored by the Office for Equity and Diversity, current students, staff, or faculty who, through their principles and practices, exemplify Dr. Josie Johnson’s standard of excellence in creating respectful and inclusive living, learning, and working environments.
+Josie R. Johnson Human Rights and Social Justice Award (March 2013)—Sponsored by the Office for Equity and Diversity, current students, staff, or faculty who, through their principles and practices, exemplify Dr. Josie Johnson’s standard of excellence in creating respectful and inclusive living, learning, and working environments.
 Deadline Spring.

-Outstanding Community Service Awards—Awarded through the Office for Public Engagement, this award is open to students, staff, faculty, and community partners who have made an extraordinary, significant contribution to the betterment of society through his/her research, academic studies, and/or public service.
+Outstanding Community Service Awards (April 5, 2013) —Awarded through the Office for Public Engagement, this award is open to students, staff, faculty, and community partners who have made an extraordinary, significant contribution to the betterment of society through his/her research, academic studies, and/or public service.
 Deadline April.

 President's Community-Engaged Scholar Award (March 25, 2013) --Awarded through the Office for Public Engagement and the the Office of the Vice Provost for Faculty and Academic Affairs, this award recognizes one faculty or P&A individual annually for exemplary engaged scholarship in his/her field of inquiry.
 The faculty or P&A award recipients have demonstrated a lonstanding academic career that embodies the University of Minnesot's definiton of public engagement.

-Minnesota Campus Compact Presidents' Civic Engagement Steward Award—Sponsored by Minnesota Campus Compact, this award recognized faculty, administration, staff, or groups that have significantly advanced their campus’ distinctive civic mission by forming strong partnerships, supporting others’ civic engagement, and working to institutionalize a culture and practice of engagement.
+Minnesota Campus Compact Presidents' Civic Engagement Steward Award (March 1, 2013)—Sponsored by Minnesota Campus Compact, this award recognized faculty, administration, staff, or groups that have significantly advanced their campus’ distinctive civic mission by forming strong partnerships, supporting others’ civic engagement, and working to institutionalize a culture and practice of engagement.
 Deadline mid-March.